 |

-academics.
-Five of the seven members of the DFA funds' Board of Directors are Finance/Economics
+eight of the ten members of the DFA funds’ Board of Directors are

 Professor Eugene Fama, of the University of Chicago (he is also on DFA's Board